norcams/docs-enduser/docs/security-group-sanity.rst

 * Ports 22 (ssh), 80 (http) and 443 (https) are whitelisted.
 Any rule
   that opens to one of these three ports is ignored

+* The ICMP protocol is whitelisted.
+Rules that opens for ICMP are ignored

 * Only ingress rules (incoming traffic) are checked.
 Egress rules (outgoing traffic) are ignored